 We can also note that there is intense debate over environmental determinism in Jacobs’ own recommendations (e.g. the well-known criticisms of Gans and others); indeed, such criticisms are common within the field of planning in general.
 Paul Murrain, for his part, argues that this debate often suffers from a misconception: it is not that the environment determines behavior, but it certainly determines the limits of behavior -- and thereby its design can indeed cause isolation and exclusion.
 “If you don’t believe that, try walking through a wall” (Murrain, xx).

-Modern controversies: Viable mixed-use commercial

 Yet another fundamental criticism of Perry and its variants comes from retail specialists, who point to what they regard as the essential conditions for successful mixed-use commercial centers.
 These must have a “catchment” or surrounding residential area of sufficient size to support their uses.
 If they are located internally within a neighborhood, it is very unlikely that they will be viable.
 If they are located on fast arterials, then they will not likely have the pedestrian character of a neighborhood commercial area, but may take on the car-friendly characteristics of a conventional strip mall.
 This is indeed a criticism of many New Urbanist projects, in which residential areas are poorly integrated with otherwise conventional neighborhood commercial centers.

 Murrain… etc

+Ultimately, criticism to the Perry’s diagram and indeed the concept of the neighborhood as a design unit has come from the point of view of urban morphology.
+Mehaffy et al. (Mehaffy, Porta, Rofè, & Salingaros, 2010) raised the argument that since its very initial conception the neighborhood unit fostered a fundamental flaw in the scale of the city, which informed the construction of the modern city contributing to many of its failures.
+The neighborhood unit size has always been tailored around the size of a pedestrian catchment area, i.e. the typical 5 minutes walk or 400mts., by fixing this distance as the radius of the circle inscribed in the unit’s boundaries.
+As a consequence, major urban arterials placed at the borders of the units are set 800mts apart.
+The problem is, so the argument goes, that cities in history have always been built at half that scale, i.e. their main streets have always been set around 400mts apart.
+The scale of the city has impacts on a number of profound factors influencing urban life and dynamics such as accessibility to shops and services, density, navigability and identity, so that doubling this measure can be understood as a decisive step towards automobile dependency and anti-human urban spaces, which in fact undermine urban livability in most contemporary cities.

 Beyond Perry: Learning from Portland and London